-It is worth to notice, the ARG.01 component will use the iAssetManager interface exposed by the CAM.01 CA-Service component; the Resource Manager will use it to perform operations on other A4BLUE assets.
+It is worth noting that the ARG.01 component will use the iAssetManager interface exposed by the CAM.01 CA-Service component; the Resource Manager will use it to perform operations on other A4BLUE assets.

-Figure 91 MOD.EN.ARG.
+Figure 99 MOD.EN.ARG.
 VR/AR Training System Back-end module interactions